Home / Coffee knowledge / Espresso extraction time: When does the brewing time actually start?

 Espresso Extraktionszeit: Ab wann läuft die Brühzeit wirklich?

-Brew time, extraction time, shot time — three words for the same principle.
-Yet, there’s confusion about when to actually start counting.
-At the press of a button?
+Brewing time, extraction time, shot time — three terms for the same principle.
+Yet, there is still confusion about when to actually start counting.
+At the push of a button?
 At the first drop?
-We'll clarify.
-(Looking for a complete guide to espresso preparation?
+Let's clear this up.
+(Are you looking for a complete guide to preparing espresso?
 You can find it in our Espresso Preparation Guide.)

-No matter if you call it brew time, extraction time, or shot time: it always refers to the contact time between water and coffee.
+Whether you call it brewing time, extraction time, or shot time: it always refers to the contact time between water and coffee.
 Nothing more, nothing less.

 Extraction begins the moment hot water hits your coffee puck.
 Not when the first drop falls into the cup.
 And it ends when the pump stops working and no more water is pushed through the coffee.

-This sounds simple but regularly leads to misunderstandings in practice.
-Because between the moment you start the shot and the moment water actually reaches the coffee, one to four seconds can pass depending on the machine.
+This sounds simple, but in practice, it leads to regular misunderstandings.
+Depending on the machine, between one and four seconds can pass between the moment you start the shot and the moment water actually reaches the coffee.

-The short answer: When your machine dispenses water.
+The short answer: When your machine starts delivering water.

-With most machines, this happens almost immediately when you press the button or pull the lever.
-Then the button press is your starting signal.
-Some machines have a small delay of one or two seconds — you can easily test this by running it once without a portafilter and seeing when the water comes out.
-You then simply subtract this latency.
+On most machines, this happens practically as soon as you press the button or pull the lever.
+In that case, the button press is your start signal.
+Some machines have a slight delay of one or two seconds — you can easily test this by running the machine without the portafilter and watching when the water comes out.
+You can then simply subtract that latency.

 Why not count from the first drop?
-Because several seconds of extraction occur between water contact and the first drop in the cup.
+Because several seconds of extraction take place between water contact and the first drop in the cup.
 The water must first penetrate the entire coffee puck before anything comes out at the bottom.
-If you only count from the first drop, you're missing several seconds of contact time — and your recipe will be inaccurate.
+If you only count from the first drop, you are omitting several seconds of contact time — and your recipe will no longer be accurate.

-And precisely the first few seconds of contact between water and coffee massively influence the entire extraction time.
-This is where it becomes clear whether the grind size has been chosen correctly or not.
+And those first seconds of contact between water and coffee have a massive influence on the total extraction time.
+This is where you can see whether the grind size has been chosen correctly or not.

-What scales with drip detection can (and cannot) do
+What a scale's drip detection can (and cannot) do

-Some scales automatically start the timer as soon as the first drop falls onto the scale.
-This is not suitable for measuring brew time because it does not reflect the start of extraction.
+Some scales start the timer automatically as soon as the first drop hits the scale.
+This is not suitable for measuring brewing time because it does not represent the start of extraction.

 Nevertheless, the function is not worthless.
-It can tell you something about your coffee: If the first drop appears after only three seconds, you've probably ground too coarsely.
-If nothing appears until after ten seconds, the grind size is probably too fine — or your puck has a problem.
-So, drip detection is useful as a diagnostic tool.
-Not as a stopwatch for brew time.
+It can tell you something about your coffee: If the first drop appears after only three seconds, you have probably ground too coarsely.
+If nothing appears for ten seconds, the grind size is likely too fine — or your puck has an issue.
+As a diagnostic tool, drip detection is useful.
+As a stopwatch for brewing time, it is not.

-We've included our favorite scales in our shop.
-There's something for every price range.
+We have added our favorite scales to our shop.
+There is something for every price range.

-This is where it becomes practically relevant, as your pump determines how you need to interpret recipes.
+This is where it becomes practically relevant, because your pump determines how you need to interpret recipes.

 A rotary pump builds pressure almost immediately.
 Within a few seconds, full brewing pressure is applied to the coffee.
-The brew chamber fills, water hits the puck, and it begins.
-With a rotary pump, pressing the button and the start of extraction are practically the same.
+The brew chamber fills, the water hits the puck, and you're off.
+With a rotary pump, the button press and the start of extraction are practically the same thing.

-A vibratory pump works differently.
+A vibration pump works differently.
 It takes significantly longer to build pressure — the flow starts slowly and increases over several seconds.
-This means: The contact time is running, but the first phase is by no means as intense as with a rotary pump.
-The coffee is almost automatically gently pre-wetted before full pressure arrives.
+This means: the contact time is running, but the first phase is nowhere near as intense as with a rotary pump.
+The coffee is effectively pre-wetted gently before full pressure arrives.

 This has consequences for your recipes.

-Most recipes you get from roasters — "18 g in, 36 g out, 25 seconds" — are made with rotary pumps.
-This is because many roasters use professional commercial machines, and these almost always have rotary pumps.
+Most recipes you get from roasters — "18g in, 36g out, 25 seconds" — are made with rotary pumps.
+This is because many roasters use professional commercial machines, and they almost always have rotary pumps.

-If you have a vibratory pump at home (and this applies to the vast majority of home machines), you'll need about three more seconds for such recipes.
-So: 25 seconds stated in the recipe → around 28 seconds on your machine.
-This is not an exact law, but a good guideline to get into the right range.
+If you have a vibration pump at home (which is the case for the vast majority of home machines), you need about three seconds more for such recipes.
+So: 25-second recipe instruction → around 28 seconds on your machine.
+This is not an exact law, but a good rule of thumb to get into the right range.

-At Kaffeemacher, we usually provide our recipes for both vibratory and rotary pumps and label them accordingly.
-If you're unsure with a roaster, ask which machine the recipe was created with.
-This gives you a better reference point than any rule of thumb.
+At Kaffeemacher, we usually provide our recipes for both vibration and rotary pumps and label them accordingly.
+If you are unsure about a roaster, ask which machine the recipe was created with.
+That gives you a better reference point than any rule of thumb.

 Extraction time for single and double espresso